Maya Dolas: Shootout at Lokhandwala

 Dolas' mother Ratna Prabha had appealed to the court to ban the movie Shootout at Lokhandwala (2007) stating that the movie presents her son falsely.
 For example, the movie shows that he had killed his abusive father at age nine, whereas in reality, his father outlived Dolas and died in 1997.
-She also claimed that he was an ITI passout (Industrial Training Institute).
+She also claimed that he was an ITI passout.
 Taking note of the fact that the movie also portrays Ratna as encouraging the criminal tendencies in her son, the suit wanted the producer to re-do the film.
 Chhota Rajan also objected to the film, saying that it "grossly distorts the facts".
 In response, Khan (the cop who led up front the team which gunned down Dolas) rubbished Rajan's claim, saying that the operation was videographed and it was conducted in full view of the public.

 The directors claim that the movie is highly fictionalised, although it uses the real names, and the movie opens with an apology to the real characters.
 A Mumbai sessions court refused to stay the film release based on the case in May 2012.